Obycodez55/gamzee/README.md

-# Gamezee - Who Wants To Be A Millionaire CLI Game
+# Gamzee - Who Wants To Be A Millionaire CLI Game

 ## Description